10up/Engineering-Best-Practices/_includes/markdown/React.md

 Considering PureComponents perform shallow comparisons of previous `state` and new `state`, a component should become "pure" when theres no need to re-render the entire component (or its children) every time data changes.
 You can also use PureComponents if you're building a stateless component, but still need lifecycle methods.
 Examples would include: TodoLists, Star Ratings, Event Calendars, Forms, Comments

-*NOTE:* The performance benefits of Pure Components are realized when the data passed to the pure component is simple.
-Large nested objects, and complex arrays passed to Pure Components may end up degrading the performance benefits.
-It's important to be very deliberate about your use of Pure Components.
+*NOTE:* The performance benefits are realized when the data passed to the component is simple.
+Large nested objects, and complex arrays passed to PureComponents may end up degrading the performance benefits.
+It's important to be very deliberate about your use of this type of component.

 ## Routing